adam10603/mbr_snake/README.md

 A classic game of Snake that runs from an x86 boot sector, written in C++17.

-The main goal of this project is to show how you can use modern tools such as STL algorithms, lambdas, templates and more, to target even the most low-level environments with zero runtime overhead.
+The main goal of this project is to show how it's possible to use modern tools such as STL algorithms, lambdas, templates and more, to target even the most low-level environments with zero runtime overhead.
 [This 2016 CppCon talk](https://www.youtube.com/watch?v=zBkNBP00wJE) by Jason Turner with a similar theme was a big inspiration behind making this.

+An x86 boot sector has 510 bytes of usable program space.
+The entire game including logic, graphics, input handling etc. has to fit in there.
+Of course there's no underlying operating system to provide further runtime functionality (such as memory allocation) either, so the binary has to be entirely self-sufficient as well.

-Originally I developed a version of this for a university assignment in 2017, however, at the time I couldn't fully implement every feature of the game due to the size restrictions of a boot sector.
+Originally I developed a version of this for a university assignment in 2017, however, at the time I couldn't fully implement every feature of the game without going over the size limit.
 Recently in 2021 I stumbled across that original project and decided to give it another go.
 Thanks to everything I've learned since then, I was able to fully implement the game this time, so I decided to upload it here for the sake of it.

 ## Usage